MobileChromeApps/cordova-app-harness/README.md

 ## Creating a Project

-Currently the project uses a development branch for several components.
+Currently the project requires unreleased versions of several repos.
 Do the following to get the correct versions of the various components:

     git clone https://github.com/clelland/cordova-crosswalk-engine.git
     ( cd cordova-crosswalk-engine && git checkout plugin_with_arm_binary )